 The right panel of fig.~\ref{fig3} shows the variation of magnetization at different magnetic fields for systems near and away from equilibrium.
-For $q$ = 1.001 values, when the system is near equilibrium, magnetization of the system with lower external magnetic field is higher for lower temperatures up to $T \sim 180$ MeV, after which the trend reverses.
-However, for $q$ = 1.15, when the system is away from equilibrium, magnetization of the system with external magnetic field $B = m_{\pi}^{2} ~\rm GeV^{2}$ is observed to be negative.
-This means that the system produced in high-energy collisions under such external magnetic field has diamagnetic properties.
-On the other hand, when we increase the external magnetic field for the system away from equilibrium, {\it i.e.} $B = 15m_{\pi}^{2} ~\rm GeV^{2}$, the system shows positive magnetization.
+For $q$ = 1.001 values, when the system is near equilibrium, the magnetization of the system with a lower external magnetic field is higher for all temperatures up to $T \sim 200$ MeV.
+However, for $q$ = 1.15, when the system is away from equilibrium, the magnetization of the system with external magnetic field $eB = m_{\pi}^{2}$ is observed to be negative.
+This means that the system produced in high-energy collisions under an external magnetic field has diamagnetic properties.
+On the other hand, when we increase the external magnetic field for the system away from equilibrium, {\it i.e.} $eB = 15m_{\pi}^{2}$, the system shows positive magnetization.
 This means that the system has paramagnetic behaviour.
-This observation is highly interesting as for peripheral heavy-ion collisions, with the increase of center-of-mass energy of the system from RHIC to the LHC, the produced magnetic field increases and the system undergoes a diamagnetic to paramagnetic transition.
-Recall here that as discussed in Ref. \cite{Endrodi:2013cs}, a positive magnetization at temperature around 150 MeV has been interpreted as due to the formation of a matter which is paramagnetic in nature.
-Similar observations are also made in Ref. \cite{Tawfik:2016lih}.
-However, the detailed dynamics of such a transition is beyond the scope of the present study and possibly warrants deeper investigations.
+This observation is highly interesting as for peripheral heavy-ion collisions, with the increased center-of-mass energy of the system from RHIC to the LHC, the produced magnetic field increases and the system undergoes a diamagnetic to paramagnetic transition.
+Recall here that, as discussed in Ref. ~\cite{Endrodi:2013cs}, a positive magnetization at a temperature around 150 MeV has been interpreted as due to the formation of a matter which is paramagnetic in nature.
+Similar observations are also made in Ref. ~\cite{Tawfik:2016lih}.
+However, the detailed dynamics of such a transition are beyond the scope of the present study and possibly warrant deeper investigations.